 Sometimes the simplest in life can be nail-biting and the most intense can be pure peace.
 Sometimes we get stuck, really stuck, and need to ask for help.
 Sometimes we can recognize that it is a short trip back to “normal” and just go for it.
-So this blog…not so much about dragging your truck through the mountains, as expanding your mind and body by traveling to places off your beaten path.
-Finding your own off-road adventures to open your hearts and mind.
+This blog is not so much about dragging our truck through the mountains, as expanding our mind and body by traveling to places off our beaten path.
+Finding our own off-road adventures to open our hearts and minds.

-Traveling has changed me.
-Adventuring off of my own beaten path has taught me to ask for help, and value breakfast with coffee over sunrise.
+Adventuring off of my own beaten path has taught me to ask for help, and to value breakfast with coffee over sunrise.
 I have learned to be “thicker skinned.”
 I have learned self-reliance through exploring, testing myself, and trusting that the bumpiness eventually leads to something magnificent.
 Travel has a way of helping you see yourself in new ways like this.

 And with that beauty comes the harshness of real life exposed, not manicured or painted over.
 Simple life exposed to face in all its forces.
 Life certainly winds around and gives it to you straight up.
 That is life in all its bumps and beauty.